Port Pirie South

 Port Pirie South is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Port Pirie South had low cultural diversity, with 92.0% born in Australia, 93.3% being citizens, and 94.5% speaking English only at home.
-Christianity was the dominant religion, comprising 49.3%.
-Islam was overrepresented at 1.2%, compared to 0.5% regionally.
+Port Pirie South had a cultural diversity below average, with 92.0% of its population born in Australia, 93.3% being citizens, and 94.5% speaking English only at home.
+Christianity was the main religion, comprising 49.3% of people in Port Pirie South.
+Islam was overrepresented at 1.2%, compared to 0.5% across Rest of SA.

 Frequently Asked Questions - Diversity